AndrewAtLarge/BibUpdate/README.rst

   the original BibTeX_ is made with a .bak extension. it is also possible to specify the output filename as the last argument to bibupdate.

--w WRAP_LEN --wrap WRAP_LEN    wrap bibtex fields to specified width
+-w LEN --wrap LEN    wrap bibtex fields to specified width

   Limits the maximum line length in the output BibTeX_ file.
 In theory this is supposed to make it easier to compare the updated BibTeX_ file with the